 Parylene is the generic name for a unique series of polymers based on paraxylene.
 Unlike other more conventional types of conformal coatings, Parylene does not have any liquid phase and is applied at ambient temperature through a vacuum vapor deposition process without traditional curing time.

-The three most common types of Parylene used in industrial applications are Parylene C, Parylene N, and Parylene D. These types are the obvious choice for 95% of all Parylene application with each type having its own unique electrical and physical properties.
-Parylene F is used in few select applications where substrates are exposed to relatively higher temperatures.
-Type F is the costliest Parylene material available in the market and less commonly required.
+The three most common types of Parylene used in industrial applications are Parylene C, Parylene N, and Parylene D. These types are the obvious choice for 95% of all Parylene applications with each type having its own unique electrical and physical properties.

 Parylene possesses several valuable properties that set the material apart from other conformal coatings.